microsoft/azuredevopslabs/labs/java/agile/readme.md

     ![image24](images/image24.png)

 1. Assign the task to yourself.
-One more thing you need to do is add an estimate for each work item.
+One more thing you need to do is to add an estimate for each work item.

-1. In the task board, mouseover at the bottom right corner of the task card and enter the value **1**.
-This is the **Remaining Work** field, you can also open the work item and then update **Remaining Work** field value and save the changes.
-Repeat this for another task in task board.
+1. In the task board, mouse-over at the bottom right corner of the task card and enter the value **1**.
+This is the **Remaining Work** field.
+You can also open the work item and then update the **Remaining Work** field value and save the changes.
+Repeat this for the other task in the task board.

     ![image25](images/image25.png)

-    Now you want to show that you have started working.
+    Now you want to indicate that you have started working.

-1. Drag and drop the **Add Master Branding** work item to the **Inprogress** column.
+1. Drag and drop the **Add Master Branding** work item to the **In progress** column.

     ![image26](images/image26.png)